 - Washington

 Yes.
-Utah requires all agents renewing their license for the first time to take a New Agents course in addition to any other required continuing education credits.
+Utah requires all agents renewing their license for the first time to take a 12-hour New Agents course in addition to the continuing education credits required of seasoned professionals.

 Real estate agents can apply for a broker’s license after meeting these requirements, according to the Utah Division of Real Estate:

-- Log three continuous years of full-time, licensed, active real estate experience; or two years full-time, licensed, active, real estate experience and one year full-time professional real estate experience within the past five years.
+1. Log three continuous years of full-time, licensed, active real estate experience; or two years full-time, licensed, active, real estate experience and one year of full-time professional real estate experience within the past five years.

-- Within the five-year period, accumulate a total of at least 60 documented experience points.
-These are awarded based on transactions and work in related sectors, such as real estate law, lending, property management and appraisal.
+2. Within a five-year period, accumulate a total of at least 60 documented experience points.
+These are awarded based on transactions and work in related sectors, such as real estate law, lending, property management, and appraisal.

-- Complete and pass 120 hours of approved education:
+3. Complete and pass an additional 120 hours of approved education:

 Bringing It All Together